 The BA believes that small brewers and wholesalers should be free to establish enforceable contracts between the parties that both parties agree are fair and equitable.
 Franchise laws were enacted to protect wholesalers from the undue bargaining power of their largest suppliers.
 Applying those laws to the relationship between a small brewer and the wholesaler is unfair and against free market principles.
 Where franchise laws exist, the BA believes that any brewer contributing a small percentage of a wholesaler’s volume should be exempted from those laws and free to establish a mutually beneficial contract with that wholesaler.
 Without the leverage inherent in being a large part of a wholesaler’s business, a small brewer and wholesaler can negotiate a fair contract at arm’s length.

 The BA supports the independence of wholesalers and believes independent wholesalers are wholesalers who are contractually and economically free to allocate their efforts among the brands they sell without the undue influence of their largest suppliers.
 Each brand gets the attention it deserves on its own merits in the marketplace.

-Underage Drinking & Driving Under the Influence
+Underage Drinking and Driving Under the Influence

 Water is the primary ingredient in beer.
 The BA recognizes that safe, clean, affordable, and readily available water is an essential resource to member breweries and that access to water is a basic human right.
-The BA supports actively protecting and conserving America’s water resources, which are critical to the long-term vitality of craft brewers and our supplier partners as well as the health and safety of every community.
+The BA supports actively protecting and conserving America’s water resources, which are critical to the long-term vitality of craft brewers and our supplier partners, as well as the health and safety of every community.